This mandatory standard applies to bath aids designed to support a baby while being bathed.

 - have an exclamation mark inside it.

-Below is an example ONLY of the wording required on the warning label.
-Labelling must be in accordance with the requirements of the mandatory standard.
+Below is an example ONLY of the safety warning statement.
+The safety warning statement must be in accordance with the requirements of the mandatory standard.

-Permanent means the warning should remain legible and attached to the product for the life of the product and must not run, fade or be removable.
-They need to withstand regular use in warm, soapy water.
+Permanent means the safety warning statement should remain legible for the life of the product and must not run, fade or be removable.

-A warning label on the baby bath aid’s packaging is not required if the packaging is:
+A safety warning statement on the baby bath aid’s packaging is not required if it is clearly legible through the packaging and the packaging is: